 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of University of Hawaii at Hilo undergrads use financial aid to help pay for school.
-In 2021, 1,461 of the 3,362 undergrads enrolled received financial aid.
-UH at Hilo meets 58.8 percent of the demonstrated financial need for undergraduates.
+In 2022, 1,407 of the 3,362 undergrads enrolled received financial aid.
+UH at Hilo meets 56.7% of the demonstrated financial need for undergraduates.

 |Most Common Loans for UH at Hilo Students|